 What Is the Role of a Mediator?

 To submit an application for a Child Arrangements Order, most applicants will need to attend a Mediation Information & Assessment Meeting (MIAM).
 This can then lead to the mediation process being implemented.
-At Mediate UK, we offer a professional and efficient service that sets up mediation and allows you to either go directly to the court or to mediate an agreement between you both, with our expert help.
+At Mediate UK, we offer a professional and efficient service that sets up mediation and allows you to attempt to mediate an agreement between you both, with our expert help.
 Any agreement reached can be made into a legally binding order through the court.
 We can do this through one of our fixed fee legal packages.
 If one of you do not wish to mediate, or if mediation breaks down, you can ask the mediator to sign a form C100.
 This form must be signed by an accredited family mediator.

 If you both feel it would help the process, we can invite your children to a meeting with the mediator to get their thoughts and feelings heard, similar to the court-appointed CAFCASS service.
 This process is called Child Inclusive Mediation (CIM).

 Finally, if you feel you need more help as parents, we have teamed up with Kids Come First who can work with you on how you will parent your children while living separately.

 Are you looking to apply for a child arrangements order or require more information on how mediation can help with your situation?
 Get in touch today to discuss your requirements.
 Or you can schedule a free consultation.
 Or why not take a look here at our Ultimate Guide to Child Arrangements Orders.